Why house burping isn't just a trend — it's a home health essential

-The good news is that house burping is a lot less noisy and, unlike human burping, you won't need to apologise for it happening.
+The good news is that house burping is actually a lot less noisy and, unlike human burping, you won't need to apologise for it happening.
 Intrigued?
-Read on to find out more about the trend of house burping and how it plays a part in your home ventilation.

 “There are many European countries known for their practice of airing out the home, but the idea of house burping came from a particular tradition in Germany.
-‘Stoßlüften’ which translates to ‘shock ventilation’ in English, is the act of opening windows for short periods of time, even during the cold winter months, in order to circulate fresh air into the home and prevent mould."
+‘Stoßlüften’ which translates to ‘shock ventilation’ in English, is the act of opening windows for short periods of time, even during the cold winter months, in order to circulate fresh air into the home and prevent mould.

 “We know this time of the year is usually when people start to worry about mould in a house and damp , particularly how it can start affecting window sills, walls and window dressings," says Helen.
 "To replicate the German practice of ‘shock ventilation’ the phrase ‘house burping’ was coined as it helps to summarise the tip in a way that is easy to understand and is easy for people to remember - the word ‘burping’ in itself is a bit tongue in cheek, that just means it’s much more likely to stick in your head and it’s a great visualisation.